tonikelope/coronapoker/docs/TESTING.md

 the Surefire reports and built JARs even on failure.
 The Windows-only multi-JVM/Swing scenario matrix remains the local certification gate below;
 the Linux CI job complements it and does not claim to replace it.
+CI limits each embedded protocol campaign to one wiring case; the local certifier owns the seeded mass volume and avoids running it twice.

 ## Game simulation tools (Windows / PowerShell)